JMCanning78/MahjongSite/README.md

 full database of the program.
 It will contain all the accumulated scores, users, admin settings, etc. In the production system, this file should be backed up.
+The web server will make automatic backup copies of this database in a folder (named by default 'backups') whenever significant changes are made to the database.
+There can be a lot of these backup files over time for an active site.

 1. The initial `scores.db` is empty.
 It has no users and no game history.
 Clicking the "SETUP" button on the first web page will go to